askarnik/project_stock_trading/README.md

 ## Modeling

-In order to model our data, we will create a gridsearch pipeline that consists of the following steps to determine which parameters yield the best mean absolute scores:
+In order to model our data, we will create a gridsearch pipeline that consists of the following steps to determine which parameters yield the best mean absolute error scores:

 - Principal component analysis (PCA), to determine the best number of principal components
 - Kernel PCA (KPCA), to determine the best kernel and polynomial degrees (only applicable to the polynomial kernel)